Spotlight: SmartFrame’s Hyper Zoom feature

 If you’re a photographer, you may want to show off the intricate details of a landscape you’ve captured.
 Or, if macro photography is more your thing, perhaps you want to let people see the finest details on an insect or a flower head.
 You can try this for yourself by clicking on the image below.

-Ordinarily, you might not want an image like this to be viewed or shared at a high resolution, as it’s far more attractive to thieves.
+Ordinarily, you might not want an image like this to be viewed or shared at high resolution, as it’s far more attractive to thieves.
 Many photographers may first downsize such an image to a point where it’s still large enough to be appreciated but not so large that it encourages malicious activity.

 With SmartFrame, however, you can share such an image and know that common attempts to steal it – from right-clicks and drag-and-drop actions through to screenshot attempts – will be thwarted.